Skip to main content

 This is your first introduction to dunolint — a tool that helps you maintain consistent build configurations across OCaml projects.
 If you're familiar with dune but new to dunolint, this tutorial will show you the core concepts in under a minute.

-For this mdx tutorial, let's simulate a typical OCaml project with a simple library:
+Consider a project with a simple library:

-$ cat src/dune
+src/dune

 (library